 PFASs are found ubiquitously in the environment, plants, animals, and humans (Campo et al. 2016; Lindstrom et al. 2011a; Lindstrom et al. 2011b).
+In a recent study of various environmental matrices collected in Germany, only one of the 100 samples tested was free of all 41 analyzed PFASs (Kotthoff et al. 2020).
 PFAS-treated food packaging contributes to widespread environmental contamination and exposures, as do other consumer products such as carpets, rugs, furniture, treatments for converted textiles or leathers, cosmetics, and waterproof clothing.
 Once released to the environment during product manufacture, use, or disposal, PFASs become part of a virtually closed cycle leading to chronic human and ecological exposures.
-Because

-PFAAs and other persistent PFASs lack a natural degradation route, their levels in the environment, humans, and biota may continue to rise for as long as PFASs are used in consumer products.
+Because PFAAs and other persistent PFASs lack a natural degradation route, their levels in the environment, humans, and biota may continue to rise for as long as PFASs are used in consumer products.